ehilotin/cse15l-lab-reports/labreport1.md

 ![Image](lr1ls3.png)

 I got this output because I passed in a file name to the `ls` command.
-Similar to the example above, the current working directory was the `home` directory, but that wasn't pertinent since I provided a specific file name (`Hello.java` in this case).
+The current working directory in this example was the `lecture1` directory, but that wasn't pertinent since I provided a specific file name (`Hello.java` in this case).
 Since there is only one file in a file, using `ls` with a file name will just list the file that I typed in.
 This is not an error.

 # Using `cat`